 Matcha has a sweetness to it, a slight earthiness and a subtle umami hint.
 It is wonderful on its own, vigorously frothed it becomes a beautiful jade green and is almost creamy in its texture.
-Culinary grade matcha can also be used to make delicious matcha flavoured treats, like this Matcha Bundt Cake.
+Culinary grade matcha can also be used to make delicious matcha flavored treats, like this Matcha Bundt Cake.
 Wonderfully moist, sweetened with honey and gluten-free it is the perfect cake to have also side tea, after dinner for dessert.

 Matcha is powdered tencha, which is a shade-grown tea, that is steamed and dried to a flat leaf.
 The stem of the leaf is removed and then milled into a fine tea powder that becomes matcha.
 Culinary matcha is often produced from tea leaves that are picked later in the season.
-This matcha (culinary) is not as sweet and has a softer taste t it as there are less l-theanine, chlorophyll and other phytonutrients then you would find in a ceremonial grade tea.
+This matcha (culinary) is not as sweet and has a softer taste t it as there are less l-theanine, chlorophyll, and other phytonutrients then you would find in a ceremonial grade tea.

 Some Culinary grade matcha may actually be produced from Sencha, which is a sun-grown tea, it is not a true matcha tea, though it can also be made into a powder.
-The nutritional quantities of this type of tea will also be far fewer than tencha as it is not shade grown.
+The nutritional quantities of this type of tea will also be far fewer than tencha as it is not shade-grown.

 I used Kenko brand culinary and ceremonial matcha.
 I baked the cake using culinary matcha and use the ceremonial grade to sprinkle over the cake as it has a more refined taste.

 - 1/2 cup of nut milk room temperature

 - 1 tsp baking soda

 - 1 tsp baking powder